helidon-io/helidon/README.md

 ## Build

+You can build Helidon using JDK 8 or 9.
+Building with 9 results in jar files that are valid Java 9 modules containing Java 8 bytecodes.

-You will need Java 9 and Maven 3.5 or newer.
+You also need Maven.
+We recommend 3.5 or newer.

 **Full build**
 ```bash